healem/bbb/src/plugin_framework/DESIGN.md

 The framework will manage a thread pool which is used to execute routines in the plugins.
 There also need to be a mechanism to control the memory and CPU footprint of plugins.
 Can cgroups work per thread?
 If not, maybe a custom memory allocator?

+#Plugin Manager
+The plugin manager is a core part of the plugin framework - it basically is the framework.
+The plugin manager is what accepts plugin registration and deregistration requests.
+It is responsible for loading and unloading plugins.
+It is also what routes events to the event manager plugin, tasks to the task manager plugin, and logging requests to the logging plugin.
+These 3 plugins are also core plugins.
+While the plugin framework will run just fine without them, the system won't function very well without them.
+This is so that they can be replaced during runtime.

+The plugin manager must be coded such that it can deal with a poorly coded plugin.
+Should a plugin experience a "fatal" or critical event, the plugin manager will simply unload it and allow other plugins to run unaffected.

 #Plugins
 Plugins are also written in C++.
 They are stored in a sub-directory that will be scanned on startup.
 All plugins present will be loaded (or should it be driven by config file?).
 Plugins can be added and removed at run time.